Phoenix Contact: Multiple Vulnerabilities in FL SWITCH 2xxx Firmware

 Patching may require device reboot — plan for process interruption

-HOTFIXUpdate all FL SWITCH 2xxx and FL NAT devices to firmware version 3.50 or later
+HOTFIXUpgrade firmware on all affected FL SWITCH 2xxx and FL NAT devices to version 3.50 or later

 API: /api/v1/advisories/f78be32d-eb28-4836-ae24-03602c156b77